act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 ## Expectation 1

+TODO: no need for semantic segmentation.
+TODO: only visible when focused.

 There exists a [semantic segmentation][] of the test target such that for each [block][], B, in this [segmentation] which is before the [main block of content][] and contains at least one [block of repeated content][], there exists an [instrument][], which is [visible][] and can by [activated][] by use of keyboard, to make this [block][] (B) not [visible][].

 ## Expectation 2